 Edge computing presents complex challenges when managing many sites in geographically displaced locations.
-Use zero touch provisioning (ZTP) and GitOps to provision and manage sites at the far edge of the network.
+Use GitOps Zero Touch Provisioning (ZTP) to provision and manage sites at the far edge of the network.

 Today, service providers want to deploy their infrastructure at the edge of the network.
 This presents significant challenges: